 Prepare a timeline or checklist for each school you apply to.
-It may include GPA, test scores, letters of recommendations (LOR), personal essays, resume, interview, etc..
-Standardized tests are only one part of the application process.
+It may include GPA, test scores, letters of recommendation (LOR), personal essays, resume, interview, etc. Standardized tests are only one part of the application process.
 In addition, it may not be too soon to begin to look into scholarships or how you will finance your continuing education.

 Finally, it has become common for some students to take a year off before starting grad school.
 College is stressful and there is a lot of pressure to start Grad school immediately.
 Perhaps the year can be spent gaining experience that will add to your application or having more time to prepare for exams.
 Remember, this shouldn’t be a race; it should be a marathon.
 Give some serious thought to taking a gap year.

 Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
 Find out more about how to use HaveUHeard as a great resource.
 Sign up for other great tips at haveuheard.com.